Charles Myners (Miners)

 Eventually, Mary had to go back to the Ingham farm.
 Her father Prince took her.
 A few years later, Captain Ingham put her aboard a sloop headed for Grand Turk Island.

 Robert Darrell (Mr. D—) had two residences.
 One was in Bermuda, and the other was on Grand Turk Island.
 He was a salt proprietor in the Grand Turk Island salt industry.
 His son was Richard (Dickey), and his wife was Mary Ball.

-She worked as a member of a gang of slaves that made solar-evaporated salt.
+She worked as a member of a gang of enslaved people that made solar-evaporated salt.
 Her tasks were raking salt, measuring salt to load on vessels, and turning machines that drew water out of the sea into the ponds.

 Salt was a very valuable commodity before refrigeration.
 It was used to preserve meat and fish.
 Bermudian salt merchants traded salt with other British colonies, such as Newfoundland and Prince Edward Island.
 They also sold salt to Americans.

 When it wasn’t the salt season, Mary Prince and the other enslaved people were set to build a stone wall.
 Mary dove in the ocean nearby the shore for rocks to build the wall with, and she cut mangroves.
 The mangroves were set ablaze to heat shells that would convert into quicklime.
 When water is added to quicklime, it boils and becomes lime putty.
 Lime putty was used as mortar to build the stone wall.

 Robert Darrell was a cruel taskmaster, and his son Richard followed in the path of his father.
 Mary and the other enslaved people were frequently flogged for not keeping up with the gang.
 They also suffered from poor nutrition.
 The main staple of their diet was Indian corn.
 Sometimes, Indian corn was all they had to eat.